scottgonzalez/node-git-tools/README.md

 ## License

-Copyright 2013 Scott González.
+Copyright Scott González and other contributors.
 Released under the terms of the MIT license.

----

-Support this project by [donating on Gittip](https://www.gittip.com/scottgonzalez/).